WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 - dependencies: folder in which the downloaded ShinyCell-master.zip and DoubletFinder-master.zip are to be stored
 - envs: containing the envs.yaml needed to use snakemake with conda-env via "--use-conda" option
 - errorMessage: containing the error messages
-- scripts: contains the R and python scripts the pipeline is made of
+- scripts: contains the R scripts used in the pipeline run
+- snakemakeScripts: contains the scripts used in the Snakefile
+- workDirectory: contains a txt file with instructions on how to run the shinyApp which is copied to the shinyApp/ folder containing the outputs

 - clusterLogs: directory containing logs created by using the pipeline in cluster mode
 - csv: contains the pipelines .csv outputs